-Unless a contrary direction is indicated, this proxy will be voted in favor of each of the nominees listed in Proposal 1 and in favor of Proposal 2 as more specifically described in the proxy statement.
+Unless a contrary direction is indicated, this proxy will be voted in favor of the nominee listed in Proposal 1 and in favor of Proposal 2 as more specifically described in the proxy statement.
 If specific instructions are indicated, this proxy will be voted in accordance therewith.